Skip to main content

 Mandatory Contributions

-• Contributions are paid periodically and can be deducted from salaries for employees, while self-employed individuals must manage their own payments.
+• Contributions are paid periodically and can be deducted from salaries for employees, while self-employed individuals must manage their own payments in accordance with the rules of the relevant scheme.

 Contribution Allocation

-• For employed workers, the employer pays a significant portion of the social security contributions, typically covering about one-third of the total contributions.
-The remaining two-thirds are deducted from the employee’s salary.
+• For employed workers, the employer pays a significant portion of the social security contributions, while the employee contributes a smaller portion through payroll withholding.
+The exact split depends on sector, qualification, and the applicable insurance scheme.

-• Self-employed workers are responsible for paying their contributions directly to INPS based on their income, ensuring they meet the established deadlines.
+• Self-employed workers are responsible for paying their contributions directly to INPS or to the relevant professional fund, based on their income and status.

 Benefits Provided